thisishuey/project-phoenix/trd/project-phoenix-trd.md

 #### 4.2.1 Performance Metrics and SLAs

 - **NF1**: The system must process real-time events with end-to-end latency of no more than 5 seconds under normal conditions.
-- **NF2**: The system must process batch events at a rate of at least 1000 events per second.
+- **NF2**: The system must process asynchronous events at a rate of at least 1000 events per second.
 - **NF3**: The system must achieve 99.9% uptime for the event processing pipeline.
 - **NF4**: The system must handle peak loads of at least 5x the average throughput without degradation.
 - **NF5**: The system must maintain performance SLAs even during regular maintenance operations.